LeudoNeto/python-chess-on-terminal/README.md

-# python chess on terminal
+# Python Chess on Terminal